Maternal Environment and Provenance Effects on Seed Longevity (Project completed)

 This project is one of a series in the theme 'Climate and Reproductive Biology'.

 Whilst we have shown that the rate of seed deterioration under a given set of storage conditions varies across species by at least two orders of magnitude, and that these differences are correlated with aspects of the climate of origin [comparative longevity (orthodox seeds)], little is understood about the effect of maternal environment on seed longevity and the extent to which seed longevity might vary amongst populations within a species.

 Previous work in our laboratory has revealed significant but relatively small differences in seed longevity amongst populations of three contrasting species.
-In view of the potential significance of these findings for the prediction of seed viability of banked collections a more detailed investigation has now begun in collaboration with the MSBP's Queensland partners.
+In view of the potential significance of these findings for the prediction of seed viability of banked collections a more detailed investigation has now began in collaboration with the MSBP’s Queensland partners.

 Project Partners and Collaborators

 University of Queensland